-I’ll never forget the crowd of people when the judges posted the results.
-The judge had to duck under the hoard as coaches, parents, and skaters converged on the bulletin board.
+I’ll never forget the crowd of people when one of the judges posted the results.
+The judge had to duck under the hoard as coaches, parents, and skaters, converging at the bulletin board.
 And how Joanne sauntering through the chaos and a pathway clearing for her.

-Or when she turned, holding up index finger: “First!”
+Or when she turned, holding up her index finger: “First!”

-I stared at Joanne for a brief second – totally in disbelief – and then I raced to the dressing room to tell Jenn.
+I stared at Joanne for a brief second – in total disbelief – and then I raced to the dressing room to tell Jenn.
 We won the gold!
-Out of 12 teams.
-Some of those skaters practiced these dances in summer school.
+Out of twelve teams.
+Some of those skaters were training those dances since summer school.

 I burst into the changing room.
-A skater from our club, a close friend of Jenn’s, won a bronze medal.
-She was awaiting the ceremonies while Jenn waited for our results.
+A skater from our club won a bronze medal in primary singles, and she was waiting for the ceremonies while Jenn waited for our results.